Olympics-Boxing-Gadzhimagomedov sizzles, Nyika shrugs off attempted bite to win | Sports-Games

 - Japan

 He took a few seconds to gauge his veteran Algerian opponent Abdelhafid Benchabla but then produced a dominant performance.
-Gadzhimagomedov's heavy combination of punches left Benchabla in trouble and a right hook from the Russian forced the 34-year-old to drop on his knee and face the standing eight count from the referee.
+Gadzhimagomedov's heavy combination punches left Benchabla in trouble and a right hook forced the 34-year-old to drop on his knee and face the standing eight count from the referee.

-Britain's Pat McCormack, the top seed in men's welterweight, also had a comfortable outing against Aliaksandr Radzionau of Belarus and advanced to the quarter-finals with a 5-0 win.
-McCormack, whose twin brother Luke has also reached the last eight stages in the lightweight division, will next meet Bobo-Usmon Baturov.
+His compatriot Andrei Zamkovoi, the welterweight world champion, and second seed had a trickier path to the quarter-finals.
+Zamkovoi advanced with a 4-1 win against Zambia's Stephen Zimba.
+British top seed Pat McCormack won 5-0 against Aliaksandr Radzionau of Belarus to reach the last eight alongside twin brother Luke, who also reached the quarter-finals in the lightweight division.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)